-Can you believe we’re already over a week into the new year?
+Can you believe we’re already over three months into the new year?
 It’s crazy!
 Though, that being said, there’s no shortage of solid games coming to keep us all entertained until the same time next year.
 However, if you’re anything like me, you’ll have quite a backlog of games that seem to constantly build up.
 Hell, I have several from 2018 alone that need revisiting.
 With that in mind, we thought it would be a good idea to list our top ten picks from last year, that you simply must clear from your backlog.
 Without further ado, here they are.

 Red Dead Redemption 2 – Trailer